 For the SS United States Conservancy, I created and edited a blog to broadcast firsthand accounts from individuals with deep connections to the SS United States, a historic ocean liner.

-I've also worked as ghostwriter, editor, and research assistant on several book projects.
+I have worked as ghostwriter, editor, and research assistant on several book projects as well.
 Dan Buettner, two-time New York Times Bestselling author of The Blue Zones and Blue Zones of Happiness, called my most recent ghostwriting project "an IMPORTANT -- and user-friendly -- contribution to the growing body of literature showing that a move towards a plant-based diet is better for our body, soul, and planet."
 If you're curious, check it out here.